ausaafffff/ausaafffff/README.md

 - 👋 Hi, I’m @ausaafffff
-- 👀 I’m interested in ...
-AI
+- 👀 I’m interested in ... web development and how it functions
 - 🌱 I’m currently learning ...
 PYTHON
 - 💞️ I’m looking to collaborate on ...
-PYTHON
+PYTHON, and Html,CSS, and java script
 - 📫 How to reach me ... siddiquiausaaf4@gmail.com
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...I'm a huge cinephile